odedshimon/BruteShark/README.md

 Contact me on <contact.oded.shimon@gmail.com> or [create new issue](https://github.com/odedshimon/BruteShark/issues).

+Please ⭐️ this repository if this project helped you!

 ## What it can do
 * Extracting and encoding usernames and passwords (HTTP, FTP, Telnet, IMAP, SMTP...)
 * Extract authentication hashes and crack them using Hashcat (Kerberos, NTLM, CRAM-MD5, HTTP-Digest...)
-* Build visual network diagram
+* Build visual network diagram (Network nodes & users)
 * Reconstruct all TCP Sessions

 ## Download